aidnurs/-100DaysOfCode/log.md

 ### Day 14: August 20, 2017

+**Today's Progress**: finished basic FCC algorithms + #dailycssimages + D6/#JS30

+**Thoughts:** noticed that I have absolute 0% skills in css, so started with dailyCssImages, exercises are simple, but they work.
+Thought that style is for loosers xD

+### Day 14: August 20, 2017

 **Today's Progress**: worked on simple jsCalculator(from FCC)+D5/#JS30+algorithms

 **Thoughts:** cheated with this calculator, copied style and html, because have interest only in javascript.
 Also started using some jQuery, it's really helpful.